tariqdaouda/pyGeno/README.rst

 Creating a Personalized Genome:
 -------------------------------
-Personalized Genomes are a powerful feature that allow to work on the specific genomes and proteomes of your patients.
-You can even mix several SNPs together.
+Personalized Genomes are a powerful feature that allow you to work on the specific genomes and proteomes of your patients.
+You can even mix several SNP sets together.

 .. code:: python